 On the other hand the treatment that is available, mostly taking the form of antiparisitic drugs, works well in nullifying the worst effects.

 “Treatment effectiveness is higher than 80 percent in the acute phase and, in congenital cases treated during the first year of life, it exceeds 90 percent; hence the importance of early detection and treatment,” Healthy World said.

 Consequently, raising awareness about the disease is of paramount importance.
 The government’s Program Against Chagas, of which today’s national spotlight is a part, has helped launch awareness raising events like this weekend’s National Walk For Infancy Without Chagas — aimed at highlighting the risks of mother to child transmission — across 15 provinces.

-Special treatment and diagnosis stations were also launched in the most at-risk provinces recently due to government and NGO efforts.
-The disease affects the northern provinces acutely due to their subtropical climate, but is exacerbated by generally lower levels of basic sanitation among poor rural populations in northern Argentina.
+Special treatment and diagnosis stations were also launched in the most at-risk provinces recently following government and NGO efforts.
+The disease affects the northern provinces acutely due to their subtropical climate, but is exacerbated by generally lower levels of basic sanitation among poorer rural populations in northern Argentina.

 As such, targeted action is what the government and NGOs working against Chagas disease have tried to achieve.

 “The government’s Program Against Chagas including tomorrow’s National Day Without Chagas, works alongside targeted provincial programmes too.
-It has helped promote diagnosis and provides free treatment for infected people,” Abril told the Herald.
+It has helped promote diagnosis and provides free treatment for infected people,” Abril said.